-Disaster assistance is money or direct assistance to individuals, families and businesses in an area whose property has been damaged or destroyed and whose losses are not covered by insurance.
+Disaster assistance is money or direct assistance to individuals, families and businesses in an area where property has been damaged or destroyed and when losses are not covered by insurance.
 It is meant to help with critical expenses that cannot be covered in other ways.
-This assistance is not intended to restore your damaged property to its condition before the disaster.
-While some housing assistance funds are available through the FEMA Individuals and Households Program, most disaster assistance from the Federal government is in the form of loans administered by the United States Small Business Administration.
+Assistance is not intended to restore your damaged property to the same condition as before the disaster.
+While some housing assistance funds may be available through the FEMA Individuals and Households Program, most disaster assistance from the Federal government is in the form of loans administered by the United States Small Business Administration (SBA).
 FEMA Disaster Assistance is only available if the President signs a declaration of disaster